getkeops/keops/doc/matlab/installation.rst

     git clone https://plmlab.math.cnrs.fr/benjamin.charlier/libkeops.git /path/to/libkeops

-Note that temporary files will be written into ``./libkeops/keopslab/build`` folder, so that this directory must have write permissions.
+Note that temporary files will be written into the ``./libkeops/keopslab/build`` folder: this directory must have write permissions.

 2. Manually add the directory ``/path/to/libkeops`` to you matlab path: see :ref:`part.path`

-3. :ref:`part.test`
+3. :ref:`Test your installation <part.test>`.

 .. _part.path:

 Set the path
 ------------

-There is two ways to tell matlab where is KeOpsLab:
+There are two ways to tell Matlab that KeOpsLab is now available in ``/path/to/libkeops``:

-+ This can be done once and for all, by adding the path to to your matlab.
-In matlab,
++ You can add this folder to your Matlab path once and for all: in the Matlab prompt, type

 .. code-block:: matlab

     addpath(genpath('/path/to/libkeops'))
     savepath

-+ Otherwise, you can add the following line to the beginning of your matlab scripts:
++ Otherwise, please add the following line to the beginning of your scripts:

 .. code-block:: matlab